jinchenglee/CarND-Advanced-Lane-Lines/README.md

 ```

 Axises are lines connecting above points.
-Please be noticed the Z axis is negative.
+Please be noticed **the Z axis is negative**.
 Also, the abosolute dimension is missing here, which is unnecessary to derive camera intrinsic and extrinsic matrices in calibration process for mono-camera using Zhang's method.

 ![alt text][image7]

 ###Pipeline (single images)

 ####1.
-Provide an example of a distortion-corrected image.
+Distortion-corrected image
 Loading previously saved parameters in pickle file when I did camera calibration using checkerboard, I used OpenCV API undistort to do image distortion-correction before any further processing as below.

 ```python